GeoArchive/json-javascript-fast-search/README.md

     debug        : 0,      // set to > 0 for debugging
   };
 ```
-you can choose server results to be returned:\
+you can choose serveral different results to be returned:\
 **first**: get the first complete object that contains the search result\
 **firstpos**: get the index position of the first object that contains the search result\
 **object**: get all the results in an object matching the search\